nw4466tu/osticket-Ticket-Lifecycle-Examples/README.md

 <br />
 <p>
-It's important to remember that not all problems are created equal.
-Ensuring that all tickets are appropriately assigned and organized will eliminate confusion and streamline efficiency.
-Customer service is a foundational pillar to any successful business and having streamlined workflows allows support agents to perform their jobs better and ultimately serve the customer better.
+It's crucial to keep in mind that not all issues are of equal importance or urgency.
+Therefore, the proper assignment and organization of tickets play a fundamental role in eliminating confusion and enhancing overall operational efficiency.
 </p>
 <br />